nogibjj/Final_Project_Stock_Analysis/README.md

 ## 8. Dockerfile:
 This is the dockerfile which contains intructions for the Dockerimage construction, this is for the app and is different from the dockerfile present in the .devcontainer folder

-## 9. Templates
-Contains the HTML files which will be used by Flask for the Landing and Result pages